 The interval was breathtakingly short, a mere four months, before Megahouse’s next set hit the stores.
-Also based on Farewell to Yamato, this one included a cutaway Yamato, Single-deck and Double-deck Comet Empire Spacecraft Carriers, Zordar’s Dreadnaught, and Captain Okita’s Battleship from series 1.
+Also based on Farewell to Yamato, this one included a cutaway Yamato, Single-deck and Double-deck Comet Empire Spacecraft Carriers, Zordar’s Dreadnought, and Captain Okita’s Battleship from series 1.
 Each of these came with a bonus mini-craft.
-The Dreadnaught included a tiny Yamato, probably the smallest ever.
+The Dreadnought included a tiny Yamato, probably the smallest ever.

 Cosmo Fleet Collection Best Selection (January, 2008)

 Megahouse cherry-picked the first three sets to populate this one, reissuing ten of them for fans who missed their earlier opportunities.
 One could question the need for such an early reissue, and the answer might be surprising: Megahouse had competition in the Yamato trading figure arena.
 Even more surprising, said competition came from within Bandai itself as seen a little farther down the page.